Binance Futures is Binance‘s trading platform where you can trade Bitcoin and other cryptocurrencies with leverage.

 Binance Futures stop loss explained

-For example, if you only want to go long on Bitcoin when it breaks a certain price, let’s say it is $ 10,000, then you can open a stop limit order instead of a regular limit order.
+For example, if you only want to go long on Bitcoin when it breaks a certain price, let’s say $10,000, then you can open a stop limit order instead of a regular limit order.

-In this case, you need to set the trigger price as $10,000 and the price you want to buy Bitcoin an amount equal to or above $10,000.
+In that case, you need to set the trigger price at $10,000 and the price you want to buy Bitcoin at an amount equal to or above $10,000.

 |30d Trade Volume (BTC) or/& BNB Balance||Maker||Taker|